artwang31/New-York-Restaurants-Correlation-Density/README.md

 # New-York-Restaurants-Project-Correlation-Density
-COMPLETED project analyzing NY Cities numerous cuisine types, restaurants, and grades.
+COMPLETED project analyzing NY City's numerous cuisine types, restaurants, and grades.

 A repository containing the information and documentation for the New York City Restaurants project.